SautinSoft/SautinSoft.HtmlToRtf.Examples/README.md

 Convert HTML to Text.
 Merge RTF and Replace.

-This repository contains [Examples for PDHTML to RTF .Net](https://sautinsoft.com/products/html-to-rtf/examples/) to help you learn and write your own applications.
+This repository contains [Examples for HTML to RTF .Net](https://sautinsoft.com/products/html-to-rtf/examples/) to help you learn and write your own applications.

 <p align="center">